Annihilation of vortex dipoles in an Oblate Bose-Einstein Condensate: Numerical Results

-As discussed in Section. \ref{grey_sol}, annihilation can occur only when it is energetically favorable.
-In other words, the state with the grey soliton must have lower energy than the vortex dipole.
+As discussed in Section. \ref{sec:analytical}, annihilation can occur only when it is energetically favorable.
+In other words, the state with the gray soliton must have lower energy than the vortex dipole.
 This is clearly seen in the change of total energy of the system, which is shown in Fig. \ref{energy}.
 After the annihilation, the energy of the system decreases and continues to do so at a steady rate.
 Although not shown in the plot, before the annihilation the energy is on an average constant.
-The energy change, can thus be considered as a very good signature of the annihilation of vortex dipoles.

-It is to be mentioned that for the parameters considered in the present work, the speed of sound is $2190~\mu$m/s, which is similar to the speed observed by Neely et. al. \cite{PhysRevLett.104.160401}.
-The coherence length of the system is $\sim0.25~\mu$m and the minimum distance between the vortex dipole pair is $\sim0.3~\mu$m.
-The position of annihilation determined from the equation of motion (Eq.~\ref{eomx}-\ref{eomy}) matches with those obtained from the simulation.
+It is to be mentioned that for the parameters considered in the present work, the speed of sound is $2190~\mu$m/s and the coherence length of the system is $\sim0.229~\mu$m.
+These are in agreement with the minimum separation between the vortex and antivortex observed in the analytical work.
+The energy gap for vortex dipole and gray soliton for the same size matches with the estimates from the ansatz based on TF approximation.
+The vortex dipole annihilation is not only observed for $V_{\rm obs} = 120~\mu$m/s, it also occures for other obstacle velocities as well.
+Once such case, for $V_{\rm obs} = 160~\mu$m/s, is shown in Fig. \ref{160_pdf}.
+In this case, the difference in energy of vortex dipole and gray soliton is 0.002481 $\hbar\omega$.

+One observation, which is common to all the vortex dipoles getting annihilated is the nature of their trajectories.
+All of them traverse through $V_{\rm obs}$, whereas the ones which do not get annihilated avoid $V_{\rm obs}$.
+The vortex dipoles are generally nucleated at the aft region of the $V_{\rm obs}$ where there is a trailling superflow.
+When nucleated very close to each other and with high velocity, the mutual force further increases the velocity of the vortex dipoles.
+At the same time, it decreases the distance separating vortex and antivortex.
+So, the kinetic energy is high enough to surpass $V_{\rm obs}$.
+Later, at some point vortex and antivortex separation is less than $\xi$, and they annihilate.